 Here are a couple of definitions:

-The first comes from the Merriam-Webster dictionary- a happy way of living that is thought of by many Americans as something that can be achieved by anyone in the U.S. primarily by working hard and becoming successful.
-With good jobs, a nice house, two children, and plenty of money, they believed they were living the American dream.
+“A happy way of living that is thought of by many Americans as something that can be achieved by anyone in the U.S. primarily by working hard and becoming successful.
+With good jobs, a nice house, two children, and plenty of money, they believed they were living the American dream.”

 The last sentence of the Webster definition caught my attention, “With good jobs, a nice house, two children, and plenty of money, they believed they were living the American dream.”